 What is Wi-Fi?

-Wi-Fi is a network technology that enables mobile devices to wirelessly connect to the Internet or to promote wireless communication.
+Wi-Fi is a network technology that enables mobile devices to connect to the Internet wirelessly or to promote wireless communication.
 Wireless LANs have exponentially evolved from high-priced network solutions to mainstream innovation in just a few years.
 The elimination of the networking port from the equation and separating the device connection from the direct physical position at the end of the cord has certainly made wireless LANs simple and functional.
-The best thing about wireless service is mobility-without cable, no cabling means easy movement and expansion.
+The best thing about wireless service is a mobility-without cable; no cabling means easy movement and expansion.
 A free wireless network was developed with the concept of Wi-Fi technology.
 Mobility is the clearest advantage of wireless networking.